liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 ## File share migration performance factors

 Throughput for file share migration is impacted by multiple factors.
-The chart below shows the relationship between the number of agents and throughput.
+The following chart shows the relationship between the number of agents and throughput.
 Data thus far indicates no obvious throughput drop when agent count increases.

 Each user account has a certain quota for API call rate and bandwidth.
 Using multiple credentials mitigates throttling.